orbit-mvi/orbit-mvi/website/docs/Test/new.md

 ```

 A good practice is to replace the infinite flow with a finite flow for the test.
 This helps keep the test simple.

-If this is not possible, we have to make
+If this is not possible or desirable, we may run the intent collecting the
+infinite flow as normal and `join()` the `Job` returned by the intent to ensure
+it is completed at the end of the test.

+Our last resort is calling `cancelAndIgnoreRemainingItems()` to cancel the scope
-sure we disregard extra states and side effects that are emitted at the end
+and disregard any extra states and side effects that are emitted at the end
-of the test by calling `cancelAndIgnoreRemainingItems()`.
+of the test.

 Otherwise, testing a container that subscribes to an infinite flow is no
 different to normal testing.